 It was also here in Munich, however, that significant internal resistance against the Nazis was mounted: the famous White Rose movement, associated mainly with Hans and Sophie Scholl, operated at Munich University (see White Rose Memorial Museum

 One of the nearly successful assassination attempts on Hitler

-It was in Dachau, a small town some 10 miles (16 km) outside Munich, that the very first of the Nazi concentration camps
+Dachau is a small town some 10 miles (16 km) outside Munich, and it was here that in fact the very first of the Nazi concentration camps

-was in fact set up – it therefore has is own full-length entry here
+was set up – it therefore has is own full-length entry here

-As if all this heavy load of Nazi legacy wasn't enough Munich also has another couple of significant dark blots in its (post-war) 20th century history: during the 1972 Olympics, a number of Israeli athletes were taken hostage by a Palestinian terrorist organization, and in a botched attempt by German police forces at freeing them all hostages, a police officer and five of the kidnappers were killed at Fürstenfeldbruck airforce base near Munich.
+As if all this heavy load of Nazi legacy wasn't enough Munich also has another couple of significant dark blots in its (post-war) 20th century history: during the 1972 Olympics, a number of Israeli athletes were taken hostage by a Palestinian terrorist organization.
+In a botched attempt by German police forces at freeing them all hostages, a police officer and five of the kidnappers were killed at Fürstenfeldbruck air force base near Munich.
 It was one of the early and darkest chapters in Germany

 's prolonged period of terrorism in the 1970s.
 It also triggered one of Israel

 's secret service Mossad's infamous retaliation operations, provocatively named "Operation Wrath of God".
 Both also featured in Steven Spielberg’s much-discussed 2005 movie "Munich".